 Residents shall be granted civil leave when, in obedience to a subpoena or direction by proper authority, the resident appears as witness for the federal government, the State of Tennessee, or a political subdivision of the State, or when it is necessary to attend any court in connection with official duties or serve on a jury in any state or federal court.

-The health insurance carrier for residents and their families is United Healthcare.
-Single or Family coverage is available for residents and their families.
-Premiums are shared by the University and the resident.
-The resident's portion is $35.00 for single coverage and $75.00 for family coverage.
-All premiums are payroll deducted.
+The resident health insurance is provided through United Healthcare.
+Residents may elect single coverage or family coverage.
+Premiums are shared by the university and the resident.
+The resident portion is $35.00 for single coverage and $75.00 for family coverage.
+The premiums are payroll deducted monthly.